Carbon Offset Standards

 2. A detailed description of the proposed emissions datasets and methodologies to be used for all calculations must be provided at the point of application.

-3. Agreement must be made that carbon offset projects used to balance QAS-Certified offsets must carry one of the following high quality certificates: CERs, ERUs, EUAs, ERTs, ROCs, EAOCs, CRTs, Gold Standard VERs or VCS (VERRA) 2007 forwards.
+3. Agreement must be made that carbon offset projects used to balance QAS-Certified offsets must carry one of the following high quality certificates: CERs (CDM CP2 onwards), ERTs (ACR), CRTs (CAR), VERs (Gold Standard or Verra’s VCS 2016 onwards), or Verified Credits (Isometric).

-4. Agreement must be made that no certified offsets will use project methodologies using hydro>20MW, waste heat recovery, efficient lighting or fossil fuel switch.
+4. Agreement must be made that no certified offsets will use project methodologies based on renewable energy (unless generated renewable energy is secondary to the main methodology), waste heat recovery, efficient lighting, or fossil fuel switch.

 5. Agreement must be made that no certified offsets will use HFC23 project methodologies unless complying with AM0001 version 6 onwards; or use adipic acid project methodologies unless at or below benchmark of 30Kg/t; or use nitric acid project methodologies unless complying withACM0019.